Aperiodic points for outer billiards: Bounded restrictions of outer billiards

-Write $\Pi_N$ for the regular $N$-gon inscribed in the unit circle such that one of its vertices lies in the positive $x$-semiaxis.
-Under a suitable identification of $\R^2$ with $\C$ (so that the origin of $\R^2$ identifies with complex number zero, and the positive semiaxis identifies with the set of positive real numbers), the vertices of $\Pi_N$ are precisely all $N$-th roots of unity.
+As in the introduction, we write $\Pi=\Pi_N$ for the regular $N$-gon inscribed in the unit circle such that one of its vertices lies in the positive $x$-semiaxis.
+Under a suitable identification of $\R^2$ with $\C$ (so that the origin of $\R^2$ identifies with the zero complex number, and the positive semiaxis identifies with the set of positive real numbers), the vertices of $\Pi$ are precisely all $N$-th roots of unity; they have the form $\zeta^k$ for $\zeta:=\exp(2\pi \mathbf{i}/N)$ and $k=0$, $\dots$, $N-1$.
 Recall a general result of Rukhovich \cite{Ruk22} (see also the ``Twice-odd Lemma'' of \cite{Hug13} for an earlier experimental evidence).

 \begin{thm}[\cite{Ruk22}] Let $N>3$ be odd.
 The map $f_{\Pi_N}$ has aperiodic points if and only if $f_{\Pi_{2N}}$ does. \end{thm}